Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/miscellaneous/arch-linux-ARM-setup.md

 ## Run Script

-1. First, find the name of your SD card device using fdisk
+**1. First, find the name of your SD card**

-Command:
+We used the fdisk utility with the `-l` flag to list the block devices recognized by the OS.

 ```bash
 fdisk -l
 ```